Prosecutors won't charge Chicago officers who fired nearly 100 times during a deadly traffic stop

 “We will continue to fight for justice,” Stroth said in a statement.
 “This case is about the pattern and practice of unconstitutional actions by tactical units within the Chicago Police Department.”

-Chicago police have declined to comment specifically on investigation of the shooting.
-But they have generally addressed the work of the tactical officers, saying such units have been part of each district’s patrol for years.
+Chicago police declined to comment Wednesday, citing an ongoing investigation.
+But the department has generally addressed the work of the tactical officers, saying such units have been part of each district’s patrol for years.
 They are generally sent to areas with high crime patterns, working in uniform and sometimes in street clothes.

 Burke said her office would not address questions on policing.
 “It is not this office’s role to examine or cast judgment on police tactics,” she said.